 Cath King attended a private school in Melbourne’s inner east.
-She was the victim of severe bullying that spanned for approximately 4 years.
+She was the victim of severe bullying and assault that spanned for approximately 4 years.
 Repeated exclusion, name calling, physical attacks, humiliation, and cyber-bullying led the 14 year old to a life of depression, anxiety, eating disorders and self-harm.

 "Every day was a mental put-down.
 School was just the worst place to be.
 It was awful"

 The girls would call her 'fat', 'ugly' and 'disgusting'.
 They would often take Cath to an area of the playground known as "the pines".
 Cath would be made to sit on the ground and open her mouth, whilst a group of girls would put rubbish, dirt and bark into Cath's mouth.

 Cath and her mother, notified the school of the bullying on numerous occasions.
 Despite multiple phone calls and one-on-one meetings with teachers, the school failed to intervene to stop the bullying and assault.

 "I became bulimic, I'd spend all weekend throwing up, making sure that I'd lose weight so I'd fit into smaller clothes so the girls would stop bullying me."